 "Dr. Shattuck" may well refer to Dr. George C. (Cheyne) Shattuck, Jr. (1813- 1893), who was one of nineteenth century Boston's leading physicians.

 Folds, light toning.
-Small stain at the bottom, back page, of the first letter, not affecting writing.
+Small stain at the bottom, back page, not affecting writing.

 Everything we sell is guaranteed authentic forever to the original buyer.
 We also offer a 30-day return policy.
 If you discover a problem or are dissatisfied with an item, please contact us immediately.
 Our goal is to please every customer.
 We are pleased to be members of The Manuscript Society, Universal Autograph Collectors Club, The Ephemera Society, the Southern New England Antiquarian Booksellers and the Preferred Autograph Dealers and Auction Houses.
 [AM 184]